ncsearcy/integration-platform-api/README.md

 Overview

-Integration Platform API is a backend service designed to manage client integrations with external APIs in a reliable, observable, and scalable way.
+Integration Platform API is a backend service designed to manage client integrations with external APIs in a reliable, observable, and production-oriented way.

-The service focuses on common integration challenges:
+The service addresses common integration challenges such as:

 Client registration and configuration